freyakavanagh/RockPaperScissors/README.md

-# A simple rock, paper, scissors game
+# A simple rock, paper, scissors game.

+- scanner
+- if else